testdouble/testdouble-jest/README.md

 `td.mock()` is designed to have the same API as [`jest.mock()`](https://facebook.github.io/jest/docs/en/es6-class-mocks.html).
-If you just pass a module name to `td.mock()`, it will imitate the real dependency and use Jest's own module mocking facility to ensure that any `require()` calls by your test subject receive the testdouble fake, as opposed to the real dependency.
+If you just pass a module name to `td.mock()`, it will imitate the real dependency and use Jest's own module replacement facility to ensure that any `require()` calls by your test subject receive the testdouble fake, as opposed to the real dependency.
 There's an example in this repo at [example/td-mock.test.js](/example/td-mock.test.js).